zooniverse/front-end-monorepo/docs/arch/adr-9.md

 ## Status

-Discussed between @srallen and @shaun.a.noordin.
+Discussed by @shaun.a.noordin and @srallen.

 ## Consequences